 1.7.1.5 Critical - Carry-over product, work-in-progress, rework, and raw materials are properly identified and dated for traceability purposes.
-Expiration dates are included as applicable.

-- Explanation of the change: Former requirement 1.18.1.1.
-The language was modified to add clarity.
-A new requirement was added for carry-over, work-in-progress, and rework materials to include expiration dates as applicable. - Guidance on evaluation of criteria: Food Safety Professionals will check established expiration dates as applicable.
+• Explanation of the change: Former requirement 1.7.1.4.
+The language was modified to add clarity and expand requirement for identification of materials to all stages of production: raw materials, work-in-progress, carry-over and rework.

+• Guidance on evaluation of criteria: Food Safety Professionals will check traceability information on materials.